stephen-chung-mh/td_stdp/README.md

 ## Contributing

-This software is licensed under the Apache License, version 2 ("ALv2").
+This software is licensed under the MIT License.